 When I was sixteen, I donated blood for the first time.
 I saw the Red Cross person write “O+” in the “blood type” box on the form.
 I objected, “No, I’m A Positive.”
 She said, “No, you’re not.
 I just tested your blood.”
 My emotional turmoil over whether I had been switched at birth or something was cut short by my friend Don, a future doctor who was a volunteer helping to run the blood drive, explaining to me that the A’s and B’s of blood type are dominant genes, so two parents with Type A blood may have genotype AO (one A gene and one O gene) and therefore have a 1 in 4 chance of having a child with genotype OO and therefore Type O blood.

 My mother, who has a doctorate in biology, did a lot of forehead-smacking when she heard my news!
-Luckily, I never have needed a blood transfusion.
+When my only sibling made his first blood donation a few years later, we learned that he also is Type O. Luckily, neither of us ever has needed a blood transfusion anyway.